Bram-Hub/Willow/DP_developer_guide.md

 # Davis-Putnam Developer's Guide

-*This feature was implemented as a final project by Jenny Gao, Mason LeBouf, and Jody Sunray for Bram van Heuveln's Spring 2023 Computability and Logic course at RPI.*
+*This feature was implemented as a final project by Jenny Gao, Mason duBoef, and Jody Sunray for Bram van Heuveln's Spring 2023 Computability and Logic course at RPI.*

 ## Changes to existing functionality